ZacharyWesterman/paisley/README.md

 	# You get the picture
 end

-subroutine my_sub
+function my_sub
 	# You guessed it!
-This subroutine has its own scope.
+This function has its own scope.
 end

 try